LipsaPatoliya/APIBridgeSQL/README.md

-That is reporsitriy is use for SQL query base
+That is reporsitriy is use for SQL query base and use to API collection